yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 :ref:`ref-tasks-install` task are
 used by the
 :ref:`ref-tasks-populate_sysroot`
-task as defined by the the
+task as defined by the
 :term:`SYSROOT_DIRS` variable to
 automatically populate the sysroot.
 It is possible to modify the list of directories that populate the sysroot.
 The following example shows how